Guidance for general practices/sites hosting research

 Please direct any queries to SNCCG.RandDoffice@nhs.net.

-We have also produced a leaflet for patients Your Role in NHS Research which gives them general information about taking part in research.
+We have also produced a leaflet for patients Your Role in NHS Research which gives potential participants general information about taking part in research.

 UK Policy Framework for Research